masikol/barapost/README.md

 **prober.py** -- this script is designed for determinating the taxonomic position of nucleotide sequences by sending each of them to NCBI BLAST server and regarding the best hit.

-The main goal of this script is to send a probing batch of sequences to NCBI BLAST server and discover, what Genbank records can be downloaded and used for building a database on your local machine by "barapost.py".
+The main goal of this script is to send a probing batch (see `-b` option) of sequences to NCBI BLAST server and discover, what Genbank records can be downloaded and used for building a database on your local machine by "barapost.py".

+It means that you should not process all your data by "prober.py' -- it would take long time. "barapost.py" will process the rest of you sequences in the same way like "prober.py", but on your local computer.

+Obviously, a probing batch cannot cover all variety of a data set, so some sequences can be recognized as "unknown" while processing by "barapost.py".
+But you always can run "prober.py" again on "unknown" sequences.

 This script processes FASTQ and FASTA (as well as '.fastq.gz' and '.fasta.gz') files.

-Results of the work of this script are written to TSV files, that can be found in result directory:
+Results of taxonomic annotation are written in TSV file named according to name of input file(s), that can be found in result directory.

-1) There is a file named `...acc_list.tsv`.
+"prober.py" also generates a file named `...probe_acc_list.tsv`.
 It contains accessions and names of Genbank records that can be used for building a database on your local machine by "barapost.py".

-2) There is a file named `...result.tsv`.
-It contains full result of "BLASTing".
-    Results of barapost.py's work will be appended to this file.

-Files processed by this script are meant to be processed afterwards by "barapost.py".

 If you have your own FASTA files that can be used as database to blast against, you can omit "prober.py" step and go to "barapost.py" (see `-l` option in "barapost.py" description).